Mins0o/HapticButton/README.md

 -	Better understanding of how microcontroller operates.
 	Timers, SFR, PWM Interrupts, Hardware Abstract Library
 -	Low-pass filters in practice
--	Cost/strength and overflows of datatypes
+-	Cost/strength of overflows of datatypes
 -	Reading scientific papers

 ## 6. Related papers and their contribution to this research